-Getting ready for your trip to somewhere amazing like the Dominican Republic or Haiti?
+Getting ready for your trip to somewhere amazing like the Dominican Republic?
 You should probably get packing.
 But, first ... here's what you don't want to waste your time bringing (and also what to bring instead).

 Packing can be hard, especially when you are trying to fit a semester's worth of stuff in a couple of suitcases.
 You'll want to pack effectively to make everything fit, so what do you skip on?

 Curious about how a semester in the Caribbean works?